karanrshah96/Big-Mart-Sales/README.md

 ## Conclusion

 In this project we  used the Big Mart data to predict sales for different outlets given certain features.
 We tested on many different models and tried to optimize them by trying to tune the hyperparameters using Grid Search techniques.
 A great chunk of the problem was focussed on EDA and feature engineering.
 It turns out the Graadient Boosting Tree achieved the best performance with a cross validated RMSE of 1086.
 It must be noted that the sales ranges from 30 to 14000.

+## Future Work

+Firstly, we can try training the model on a subset of features by only including those that can better exaplain the dependent variable.
+Secondly try to engineer more features by compunding data for the geographic locations of the stores as they may map the buying pattern a lot better.